Primary Data Collection

 Conducted by the Agency for Healthcare Research and Quality, the HCUP studies are the Nation’s most comprehensive source of hospital data, including information on in-patient care, ambulatory care, and emergency department visits.
 CHeSS affiliates may access the national data sets after signing the HCUP Data Use Agreement (DUA) and completing the required training.
-Access to state-level databases also require re-use approval by the Agency for Healthcare Research and Quality (AHRQ).
+Access to state-level databases also requires re-use approval by the Agency for Healthcare Research and Quality (AHRQ).

 |Methods Core Holdings|

 The Truven Health MarketScan® Databases